 Positive impacts for women and girls.

 Some of these impacts can be evaluated using cost-benefit analysis.
 For example, increased farmers’ incomes and reduced use of agricultural inputs have a monetary value that is relatively simple to estimate.
-However, economic benefits are only realised when mutant varieties enter into commercial production.
+However, economic benefits are difficult to measure when mutant varieties are under development and have not yet entered into commercial production.
 Some new mutant varieties of crops have improved quality traits which have not yet translated into economic benefits.
-Moreover, some impacts, such as reduced environmental pollution, can be problematic to value using money as a metric.
+Moreover, some impacts, such as reduced environmental pollution, can be difficult to translate into monetary values.
 More complex still, impacts such as enhanced national capability and impacts for women and girls may be best understood by examining a range of evidence including ‘hard’ and ‘soft’ measures.

 Accordingly, the mutation breeding case study uses a mix of methods, including: